quicksilver/1Password-Plugin/README.markdown

 ## What does it do?

-This plugin enables you to right arrow into the 1Password application, giving you a list of all your Logins saved in 1Password.
+This plugin enables you to right arrow into the 1Password application, giving you a list of all your data saved in 1Password.

-For this plugin to work, you must have **Mac OS X Leopard or higher (10.5+)** and **1Password 3+**.
-It is also recommended you upgrade to QS β58+ if you're having problems.
+Requirements: **Mac OS X Leopard or higher (10.5+)**, **1Password 3+** and **Quicksilver ß60+**.

-You can download the latest version and any previous versions from the [Quicksilver Plugins Repository](http://qsapp.com/plugins "Download")
+You can download the latest version from the [Quicksilver Plugins Repository](http://qsapp.com/plugins "Download")

 ### Actions

-Having selected a login there are 2 actions that you can perform.
+The plugin enabled 3 actions for 1Password objects.

-Using the action 'Go & Fill...' will work just like the Go & Fill command from within 1Password; it will launch your default browser and automatically log you in.
+The 'Go & Fill' action will work just like the Go & Fill command from within 1Password; it will launch your default browser and automatically log you in.

+The 'Go & Fill With...' action enabled you to open logins in your non-default browser(s).

-The 'Go & Fill...' action works with the comma trick, so you can open multiple logins at once.
+Both the 'Go & Fill' and 'Go & Fill With...' actions work with the comma trick, so you can open multiple logins at once, or open logins in multiple browsers.

 ![Go And Fill...
 Action](http://i42.tinypic.com/i35lig.jpg "Go And Fill...
 Action")

-The second action is 'Open in 1Password'.
-This action will launch 1Password and bring the selected login item to the front for you to view/edit etc.
+The final action, which works on all 1Password objects is 'Reveal in 1Password'.
+This action will launch 1Password and bring the selected login item to the front for you to view/edit it.

 ![Open in 1Password Action](http://i42.tinypic.com/wk62qd.jpg "Open in 1Password Action")